 The emotional vacuum I experience after I birth my babies can’t be ignored in this process.
 Post-natal depression in its many forms ranges from a teary downer to absolutely debilitating for many new mothers.
 We should all talk about it.
 As much as possible, too.
 We shouldn’t be embarrassed or scared to seek the help we need to cope and talking about it with friends and family that can help us is so important.

 I personally didn’t have the rainbows and butterflies experience in the first weeks after our babies came into our lives.
-First time around I cried and breastfed while my patient husband spoon-fed me my porridge.
-Second time round was not so bad, I was flipping bacon and eggs one-handed my first morning at home, I just cried each afternoon at our birthing hour.
+The first time around I cried and breastfed while my patient husband spoon-fed me my porridge.
+The second time around was not so bad, I was flipping bacon and eggs one-handed my first morning at home, I just cried each afternoon at our birthing hour.
 On the seventh day, I then had a little epiphany that I had made it through the first week juggling a newborn and a toddler and that was really something.
 So would the third round be even easier, with perhaps even less emotional fallout?

 Or will it be harder because there are more people needing my attention and time?
-To be honest with you I’m not so sure I want to risk my mental health again, even though baby cuddles made me feel so good.
+To be honest with you I’m not so sure I want to risk my mental health again for the third child, even though baby cuddles made me feel so good.
 Mmmmmm baby cuddles..

 Table for four?